 In Vermont, individuals have many rights related to their mental health treatment.
 Individual rights are reviewed as part of the informed consent process, and it is always okay to ask questions.

-In addition to a crisis assessment, treatment can be accessed directly by doing an internet search for local therapists, talking to your current medical or mental health provider, or calling your Employee Assistance Program.
+In addition to a crisis assessment, you can access treatment directly by doing an internet search for local therapists, talking to your current medical or mental health provider, or calling your Employee Assistance Program.

 Treatment Options